krzemienski/awesome-from-stars/README.md

 * [KhazP/vibe-coding-prompt-template](https://github.com/KhazP/vibe-coding-prompt-template): Templates and workflow for generating PRDs, Tech Designs, and MVP and more using LLMs for AI IDEs
 * [Strawberry-Computer/vibe-compiler](https://github.com/Strawberry-Computer/vibe-compiler): Vibe coding tool with prompts in the repo
 * [BloopAI/vibe-kanban](https://github.com/BloopAI/vibe-kanban): Get 10X more out of Claude Code, Codex or any coding agent
+* [foryourhealth111-pixel/Vibe-Skills](https://github.com/foryourhealth111-pixel/Vibe-Skills): Vibe-Skills is an all-in-one AI skills package.
+It seamlessly integrates expert-level capabilities and context management into a general-purpose skills package， enabling any AI agent to instantly upgrade its functionality—eliminating the friction of fragmented tools and complex harnesses.
 * [eastlondoner/vibe-tools](https://github.com/eastlondoner/vibe-tools): Give Cursor Agent an AI Team and Advanced Skills
 * [fenago/VibeBusinessPlanning](https://github.com/fenago/VibeBusinessPlanning): None
 * [VibeTechnologies/VibeCode](https://github.com/VibeTechnologies/VibeCode): Single-command MCP server for Claude-Code with automatic Cloudflare tunneling
 * [superagent-ai/vibekit](https://github.com/superagent-ai/vibekit): Run Claude Code, Gemini, Codex — or any coding agent — in a clean, isolated sandbox with sensitive data redaction and observability baked in.
+* [automazeio/vibeproxy](https://github.com/automazeio/vibeproxy): Native macOS menu bar app to use your Claude Code & ChatGPT subscriptions with AI coding tools - no API keys needed
 * [sculptdotfun/viberank](https://github.com/sculptdotfun/viberank): claude code leaderboard
 * [cloudflare/vibesdk](https://github.com/cloudflare/vibesdk): An open-source vibe coding platform that helps you build your own vibe-coding platform, built entirely on Cloudflare stack
 * [amantus-ai/vibetunnel](https://github.com/amantus-ai/vibetunnel): Turn any browser into your terminal & command your agents on the go.